-Tour goers experience the loud clangs of heavy steel cell doors that Whorton said “can take fingers off” and get a taste of the claustrophobic atmosphere of the various cells.
+Tour-goers experience the loud clangs of heavy steel cell doors that Whorton said “can take fingers off” and get a taste of the claustrophobic atmosphere of the various cells.
 One wing of the prison housed older inmates who made their two-person cells homier, Whorton explained.
-Those cells, made into two-room “apartments,” were assigned to inmates who participated in the “puppy program” who raised and trained stray dogs to be offered for adoption.
+Those cells, made into two-room “apartments,” were assigned to inmates who participated in the “puppy program,” raising and training stray dogs to be offered for adoption.

 IF YOU GO: Tickets are available online for Nevada State Prison tours, scheduled on Sept.
 3, 4, 5, 17 and Oct.
 1, 15, 28, 29, 30 at the prison, 3301 Warm Springs Court, just off East Fifth Street in Carson City.
 The tours start at 10 a.m., 11 a.m., noon and 1 p.m. and last 90 minutes.
 The cost is $15.
 Tickets: https://www.tickettailor.com/events/nevadastateprisonpreservationsociety Information about the Ghost Tours (keywords: Nevada State Prison Paranormal) also is online.

 One stop on the prison tour may be the most memorable.
-The glass-enclosed execution chamber, which was a gas chamber later modified for lethal injection executions, has a gurney equipped with leather straps.
+The glass-enclosed execution chamber, which was a gas chamber later modified for lethal-injection executions, has a gurney equipped with leather straps.
 The chemicals used for the executions travel in tubes from behind a wall and into the condemned inmate’s veins.
 The room is chilling, Wharton said, “because it is so foreign to people’s experience.”
-Preservation Society volunteers, some of whom will be conducting the fall tours, posted photos on the chamber walls of all inmates executed there along with photos of their victims.
+Nevada State Prison Preservation Society volunteers, some of whom will be conducting the fall tours, posted photos on the chamber walls of all inmates executed there, along with photos of their victims.

-One unique feature of the Nevada prison was a gambling casino called The Bull Pen, established by Warden Matthew Penrose in 1932, when gambling became legal in Nevada.
-The inmates, including Joe Conforte, who once owned the Mustang brothel in Storey County, ran the games and reaped the profits, Whorton explained.
+A unique feature of the Nevada prison was a gambling casino called The Bullpen, established by Warden Matthew Penrose in 1932, when gambling became legal in Nevada.
+The inmates, including Joe Conforte, who once owned the Mustang Ranch brothel in Storey County, ran the games and reaped the profits.
 No legal tender was wagered.
-Instead, brass tokens, which are now collectors’ items, were stamped with denominations from a nickel to five dollars.
+Instead, brass tokens, which are now collectors’ items, were stamped with denominations from a nickel to $5.
 The tokens had value only inside the prison.

 Prison was part of the community

 The prison industries were self-funded and offset some costs, supplementing the inadequate state funds earmarked for the facility.
 Over the years, inmates quarried sandstone and stamped out license plates.
 The main industry in the 1880s, Whorton said, was making shoes to be sold in Carson City.
-The prison had a mattress factory and a book bindery.
-The ranch furnished meat and milk to the prison and the nearby community.
-Inmates raised flowers for the Governor’s Mansion.
+The prison had a mattress factory and a book bindery

 Preservation group works to restore buildings